Taludas/WholesomeHaciendaHaul/Readme.md

     - Small Jornalero and Obrero Residences (2x3) → 8/\[12\] and 13/\[20\] pop
     - Hacienda Chapel → Satisfies Chapel Need
     - Hacienda Fire Station, Hacienda Police Station → Two resolver units each and slightly higher coverage
     - Hacienda Trade Union → Radius 20!
-Costs 50 Obrero Worforce though
+Costs 50 Obrero Workforce though
     - Hacienda Border Wall Semi-Automatic and manual → read below!
     - One quick word on the topic of the semi-automatic outer wall.
 Since the Anno Code only allows for ornaments to be in the middle of the decal to snap automatically into the right place, I had to use a trick.
 You have to build a two tile wide corridor of wall first.
 Afterwards you can safely delete the inner circle and the outer one will stay connected the right way!